Interpersonal Meditation: A Practical Guide

 Interpersonal meditation works by moving attention between self-awareness and other-awareness.
 You listen outward, then check inward: breath, posture, tone, emotional charge, assumptions, and the urge to interrupt.

-A 2021 review on interpersonal mindfulness proposed that mindful people may influence others’ stress and emotions through interpersonal processes source.
+A 2021 review on interpersonal mindfulness proposed that mindful people may influence others’ stress and emotions through interpersonal processes NIH research.
 A dyadic partner-mindfulness study also found associations between one partner’s mindfulness and the other partner’s stress and relationship satisfaction, but this should be treated as correlational rather than proof that one session changes a relationship.

 One steady person can change the room.